 If no appropriate local business can be identified, or if a local business cannot complete the work within a reasonable timeframe, then the work may be allocated to another regional supplier.

 Where no suitable local business or regional supplier is available, another suitable supplier may be used.
-When engaging suppliers, due diligence in line with procurement guidelines must be applied.

 If you can't find a suitable supplier, you can also download the list of prequalified construction suppliers (XLSX, 337 KB) from the General Construction Works up to $1M Prequalification Scheme (SCM0256).